mcellteam/cellblender_tutorials/getting_started.rst

 can parse.
 Then we will run these MDLs with MCell to generate visualization data, which will be used in the next section.

+Note that most blender actions can be accomplished with either key commands or mouse menu/button clicks.
+But for speed, it is strongly advised that you learn the key commands.
 .. _gen_mesh:

 Starting Blender